 What’s fruity, chewy, rollable, and full of that flavor punch?
 Fruit Leathers!
 Read on to learn how to make fruit leather.

 The Healthy Fruit Leather

 I’m not talking about those processed, cut-out rolls of food coloring and sugar.
 I’m talking about the easy peasy homemade ones!
-Read “How to Make Fruit Leathers” and you will be a pro in no time.
+Read “How to Make Fruit Leather” and you will be a pro in no time.
 Your kids and friends will think you are a superhero for actually making something so delicious and good for them.

 I’m going to show you how to make Cranberry Rhubarb fruit leather.
 That doesn’t mean you only have to make fruit leathers with the fruits I choose.
 You get to make these out of anything you want, that’s the fun part!
 Get creative, and use the fruits your family likes best!